Irwin Conference Center: Reception

 When the bank was constructed, the Courier Journal of Louisville, Kentucky, wrote that "about the only thing in the new Irwin Union Trust Company building that looks like a bank is the vault door".
-The Architectural Forum wrote that the Irwin Union Bank Building was "a building that belongs to its time and to the people of Columbus", and that the bank and the First Christian Church represented the city's 20th-century culture much as the Columbus City Hall had represented the city's 19th-century culture.
+The Architectural Forum wrote that the Irwin Union Bank Building was "a building that belongs to its time and to the people of Columbus", and that the bank and the First Christian Church represented the city's 20th-century culture much as Columbus City Hall had represented the city's 19th-century culture.
 When the annex was built, a writer for the Cincinnati Post said that Roche's involvement in the annex's design "is both logical and appropriate since he continues [the Saarinen family's] concept of modern elegant design."
-In 1976, New York Times architectural critic Paul Goldberger wrote that the Irwin Union Trust Bank was a "gracious" structure, calling it one of several unique buildings in Columbus that stood "among the well-crafted Victorian storefront buildings that could be anywhere".
+Paul Goldberger, the architectural critic for The New York Times, wrote in 1976 that the Irwin Union Trust Bank was a "gracious" structure, calling it one of several unique buildings in Columbus that stood "among the well-crafted Victorian storefront buildings that could be anywhere".
 That year, Paul Gapp of the Chicago Tribune called the bank Columbus's "greatest architectural success", enhanced in part by Kiley's landscaping.

 The Green Bay Press-Gazette wrote in 1989 that the building "has aged with immense grace" despite its simple design.
-Blair Kamin of the Chicago Tribune said that the bank building's style and scale was a suitable complement to the older structures nearby, despite its contemporary style, while Douglas Wissing of the Los Angeles Times wrote that the open plan had obviated the need for bulky tellers' windows.
+Blair Kamin of the Chicago Tribune said that the bank building's style and scale were a suitable complement to the older structures nearby, despite its contemporary style, and Douglas Wissing of the Los Angeles Times wrote that the open plan had obviated the need for bulky tellers' windows.
 The preservationist Jeff Baker regarded the ceiling domes as impractical, since they carried sound across the room, but said that this unusual design feature was precisely why the building merited historical protection.
 When Miller died in 2004, The Washington Post wrote that the building he had commissioned for the Irwin Union Bank was "wonderfully transparent".
-Architecture writers Eeva-Liisa Pelkonen and Donald Albrecht wrote in 2006 that the design "has a timeless quality thanks to the skillful blend of Miesian formality and warm Cranbrook touches".
+Architecture writers Eeva-Liisa Pelkonen and Donald Albrecht, writing in 2006, said that the design "has a timeless quality thanks to the skillful blend of Miesian formality and warm Cranbrook touches".

-Cultured magazine wrote in 2017 that "the banking hall eschewed impenetrable temple designs for an almost unprecedented glass pavilion" and that the lack of barriers between tellers and customers was unusual for the era.
-In the 2020s, The Guardian said the building "was intended to feel more like a welcoming country store" than like traditional banks, while Matt Shaw said it was "an important project in the history of bank design".
+A 2017 article in Cultured magazine said "the banking hall eschewed impenetrable temple designs for an almost unprecedented glass pavilion" and that the lack of barriers between tellers and customers was unusual for the era.
+In the 2020s, The Guardian regarded the building as having been "intended to feel more like a welcoming country store" than like traditional banks, and Matt Shaw said it was "an important project in the history of bank design".
 Writing about Eero Saarinen's work, a writer for Technology and Culture magazine wrote that the Irwin Union Trust Building was "a perfect glass box as radical as his father's church [the First Christian Church] had been".
 A writer for the ABA Banking Journal said the building's "very visible contents" were part of the allure of the building.